ady00/bruin-biotech-investing/README.md

 This guide explains how to update the website content without any coding knowledge.

-All the (important) content in this website is stored in Markdown files ( essentially, a simpler version of a MS Word or Google Doc file ).
-Markdown files are glorified text files that can be parsed easily; do not be scared by them. there is no crazy syntax to memorize, just follow the rules I have written.
+All the (important) content in this website is stored in Markdown files ( essentially, a simpler version of a MS Word or Google Doc file).
+There's no syntax knowledge needed, BUT follow the rules I have written for changes to reflect appropriately.

 Try to chain major code/content changes together – if you make TOO MANY content changes the provider will rate limit the website.
 Instead of updating each individual on the home page once, upload them all in at once and push your